 This category is available to systems which are in operation for a maximum of three (3) years and which are demonstrably operational and have the potential to demonstrate a positive energy performance over at least the next 10 years.

-Recognises the District Energy system that had the most positive impact in terms of effectiveness and efficiency after implementing the modernisation.
-Aspects of modernisation may be technical, managerial, or operational..
+Recognises the District Energy system that had the most positive impact in terms of effectiveness and efficiency after implementing the modernisation and/or expansion.
+Aspects of modernisation may be technical, managerial, or operational.
+Expansion can target a new area or sector.

 Available to systems which have been in operation for at least five (5) years.
 Start of operation will be determined by the date of continuous service to the first customer or facility.
-The modernisation must have been completed after the year 2010 and in operation for at least six (6) months.
+The modernisation/expansion must have been initiated within the last three (3) years and be in operation for at least six (6) months.

 Highlights the successful implementation of a District Energy system in a country that does not yet have an established District Energy market.